grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Proposal

 In short the proposal is about moving the grafana container specific config from the main GrafanaSpec to GrafanaContainer.
-GrafanaContainer should contain [V1.Container](https://pkg.go.dev/k8s.io/api@v0.20.2/core/v1?utm_source=gopls#Container) but with removal of a number of requiered values like name that will be hard coded to `grafana`.
+GrafanaContainer should contain [V1.Container](https://pkg.go.dev/k8s.io/api@v0.20.2/core/v1?utm_source=gopls#Container) but with removal of a number of required values like name that will be hard coded to `grafana`.

 This way we could provide a shortcut to our users to be able to set all grafana related config inside one part of the crd.

-Create specific structs for all the objects that we manage in the operator like deployment, configmaps, serviceaccounts, etc. and make them as generic as possible to give our users the opertunity to tweak the deployments in any way they want.
+Create specific structs for all the objects that we manage in the operator like deployment, configmaps, serviceaccounts, etc. and make them as generic as possible to give our users the opportunity to tweak the deployments in any way they want.

 To miniamize the amount of fields needed to be defined when overwriting custom config we should get rid of required fields for many objects.
 We could use a similar strategy as [Banzai Cloud](https://github.com/banzaicloud/operator-tools/blob/2189d8efc3856efd4a7c7fbb28b7cba9a977d0bd/pkg/typeoverride/override.go) does.
 This is something that we already do in many cases in our repository, the question is if it would be good to use a third party package to help out with this to minamize the amount of code in our repo.